 The flow of data in reporting customer trades to RTRS is shown in the following chart.
 This shows a case in which the trade is reported within the 15-minute deadline and has no errors.
-Appendix A shows examples of different data flows, such as modification of customer trades are modified after reporting.
+Appendix A shows examples of different data flows, such as modification of customer trades.